Appeon/SnapObjects-Asp.NetCore-Example/README.md

 2. Download the Class Library (.NET Core) project [SnapObjects-Example](https://github.com/Appeon/SnapObjects-Example), and save it to the same folder as this project.

-3. Open the *SnapObjects-Asp.NetCore-Example.sln* solution in Visual studio 2017.
+3. Open the *SnapObjects-Asp.NetCore-Example.sln* solution in Visual Studio 2017 or another C# development IDE.

 4. Add the *Appeon.SnapObjectsDemo.Service.SqlServer* project from the Class Library (.NET Core) project to *SnapObjects-Asp.NetCore-Example.sln*.